 Alternate Job Titles: Chief Medical Officer, CMO, Top Medical Executive

-The annual salary for someone with the job title Chief Medical Officer may vary depending on a number of factors including industry, company size, location, years of experience and level of education.
+How much does a Chief Medical Officer make?
+The median annual Chief Medical Officer salary is $380,570, as of August 03, 2017, with a range usually between $333,415-$442,868, however this can vary widely depending on a variety of factors.
 Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of annual salaries for people with the job title Chief Medical Officer in the United States.

 This chart describes the expected percentage of people who perform the job of Chief Medical Officer in the United States that make less than that annual salary.
-For example the median expected annual pay for a typical Chief Medical Officer in the United States is $342,929 so 50% of the people who perform the job of Accountant I in the United Sates are expected to make less than $342,929.
+For example the median expected annual pay for a typical Chief Medical Officer in the United States is $380,570, so 50% of the people who perform the job of Chief Medical Officer in the United States are expected to make less than $380,570.

 Source: HR Reported data as of August 03, 2017